Nayos1337/cscg2020/game/maze/tower/writeup.md

 After that there are three 4 bit signed integers.
 I know this because there a locations on the map where they flip from a low value to a high one (and because a reversed the game a bit more).
 These are the `x`, `y` and `z` coordinates of the player.
 All of those are scaled by `10000`.

 Next are 4 bit signed ints.
-These are euler angler, but only the second component is used.
+These are Euler angler, but only the second component is used.

 The next byte are some kind of flags.
 (Player pressed jump, player is Landing again etc.)

 The last 4 bytes are 2 signed shorts with the horizontal and vertical speed.

-If we want to craft a vaild position packet we need to know a lot of things, but we can also copy a few things from the last send packet from the client.
+If we want to craft a valid position packet we need to know a lot of things, but we can also copy a few things from the last send packet from the client.
 * `time` we can take the last value + 1
 * `angle` just copy the last values
 * `flags` set to 0
-* `v/h speed` also set it to 0 (server tollerates that)
+* `v/h speed` also set it to 0 (server tolerates that)

 The packet from the server to the client is much easier:
 ```